Core Competencies for Schol. Comm. Librarians

 The SCL is actively engaged with a rapidly-changing landscape that necessitates clear communication, advocacy, and outreach involving many different internal and external audiences.
 This professional and scholarly engagement with the field is essential for effective outreach and instruction.
 The successful SCL advocates for Open Access, including author’s rights, open access to research, data, and Open Educational Resources (OERs).
 The SCL also recognizes that in keeping with the ACRL Framework for Information Literacy for Higher Education, scholarship is a conversation.
 As such, “established power and authority structures may influence [scholars’] ability to participate and can privilege certain voices and information.”
 Identifying those power and authority structures, understanding their impact on scholars, and educating individuals on effective ways to navigate, evaluate, and contributing to the scholarly conversation are an important part of the SCL’s role.

-The development of educational programming, often in conjunction with internationally recognized events (such as Open Access Week), online learning objects (including LibGuides), and instruction in areas of scholarly communication literacy for both faculty and students commonly falls under the responsibilities of the SCL.
+The development of educational programming, often in conjunction with internationally recognized events (such as Open Access Week), online learning objects (such as LibGuides or course management systems), and instruction in areas of scholarly communication literacy for both faculty and students commonly falls under the responsibilities of the SCL.

 4. Team Building

 The role of the SCL is fundamentally collaborative.
-Regardless of area(s) of emphasis, he or she will be responsible for building cross-departmental teams and managing projects to leverage the expertise of other librarians and researchers.
-For example, he or she may work with technical services librarians on metadata creation and application, copyright librarians and subject liaisons on educational efforts, researchers on author’s rights, or programmers on institutional repository (IR) support.
-The SCL may also directly supervise employees to carry out his or her duties effectively.
+Regardless of area(s) of emphasis, the SCL will be responsible for building cross-departmental teams and managing projects to leverage the expertise of other librarians and researchers.
+For example, the SCL may work with technical services librarians on metadata creation and application, copyright librarians and subject liaisons on educational efforts, researchers on author’s rights, or programmers on institutional repository (IR) support.
+The SCL may also directly supervise employees to effectively carry out assigned duties.

 Potential Areas of Emphasis